jankampherbeek/EnigmaSuite/MyDocu/Dev manual/Developers documentation Enigma Research - kopie.md

 ### School of Ram: hypothetical planets

-The three hypothetical planets as proposed by the School of Ram, Persephone, Hermes and Demeter, are supported.
+Enigma supports the three hypothetical planets as proposed by the School of Ram: Persephone, Hermes and Demeter.

-The calculations are based on the orbitual elements and calculated separately, without accessing the SE.
+The calculations are based on the orbital elements and calculated separately, without accessing the SE.

 ### School of Ram: oblique longitude

 The School of Ram supports a solution for the projection of the solar system bodies to the ecliptic.
 This solution ensures a proper placing of bodies in a house.
 However, the projection to the ecliptic is skewed.
 The solution is called 'true place' and also 'astrological place'.
 I prefer the more correct term 'oblique longitude'.

-A dedicated calculation of this oblique longitude is implemented in Enigma.
+Enigma implements a dedicated calculation of this oblique longitude.

+## Research

+### Control groups and random numbers

+To create a control group, you need to calculate random values.
+The standard *PRNG* (Pseudo Random Number Generator) does not supply true random numbers.

+Enigma uses *System.Security.Cryptography* from Microsoft, a *CSPRNG* (Cryptographic Secure Pseudo Random Number Generator).
+More information: [https://download.microsoft.com/download/1/c/9/1c9813b8-089c-4fef-b2ad-ad80e79403ba/Whitepaper%20-%20The%20Windows%2010%20random%20number%20generation%20infrastructure.pdf](https://download.microsoft.com/download/1/c/9/1c9813b8-089c-4fef-b2ad-ad80e79403ba/Whitepaper - The Windows 10 random number generation infrastructure.pdf)

+This solution is sufficiently random to support the creation of control groups.

+I want to thank Cees Jansen for explaining the peculiarities of randomness to me.